-The WG Tourism discussed on how to formulate an agreement between the Secretariat oft he Carpathian Convention and each CSTC centres.
-The Secretariat was asked to draft an agreement and send it for review to the Carpathian Convention Focal Points and members of WG Tourism.
+The WG Tourism discussed on how to formulate an agreement between the Secretariat of the Carpathian Convention and each CSTC centres.
+Such separate agreements would need to be negotiated and developed between the Secretariat and each Center.
+The Secretariat could sign them upon approval by the Parties.